 This is the first of a series of articles on the application of the Rules of Racing and their significance to the rowing community.
-They will be written by experienced umpires who will remain anonymous.
+They have all been written by experienced umpires.

-You are racing in a juniors’ eights race and winning reasonably comfortably.
-The umpire in the launch following the race keeps pointing his flag to his right (your left/bow side), but you can’t hear what he is saying and when you look over your left shoulder you can’t see anything to worry about.
-Your cox says nothing apart from encouraging you to keep pulling.
+Picture this scenario: you are rowing in an eights race and winning by clear water.
+It’s great seeing your opposition right behind you!
+The umpire in the launch following the race keeps calling the name of your club and pointing her flag to her right, but you can’t hear what she is saying.
+Your cox says nothing apart from encouraging you to keep pulling, which you do.

 You win the race by two lengths and are looking forward to the final when the umpire brings up their launch and tells you that you are disqualified for “repeated interference”.

 But I didn’t interfere with anybody, did I?
 Confused?

 This happened to me in the dim and distant past and – possibly for some deep psychological reason related to this experience – I chose to take up umpiring when my competitive racing career ended.

 Why this title?
 The explanation lies in the fact that these are the two primary principles of umpiring, in that order, throughout the world.
 Umpires should not be seen as the ‘rowing police’.
 Rather, they are there to ensure that racing is safe and fair in all formats.

 Many of you will be aware of safety boats and crews at competitions and indeed these cannot be held without them.